Heliotropium: In culture

 A Classical myth, told in Ovid's Metamorphoses, imagines that the water nymph Clytie, in love with the sun god Helios, was scorned by him.
-Wasting away, she transformed into the heliotrope, whose flowers supposedly always face the Sun.
+Wasting away and refusing to eat or drink, she transformed into the heliotrope, whose flowers supposedly always face the Sun.

 One of the most famous ragtime piano melodies is "Heliotrope Bouquet", composed in 1907 by Louis Chauvin (the first two strains) and Scott Joplin (the last two strains).

 The purplish facial rash of dermatomyositis is called "heliotrope rash" because it resembles E. arborescens.